TheNotary/adventure_channel/README.md

 #### !s | !stat

-Get status of the room:
+Get status of the adventure:

 ```
+~ The party is in Dungeon: The Disaster Den of Dart ~
+~
 ~ A [lvl 2 green goblin {gg1}] appeared 2 minutes ago ~
 > No one has helped fend it off yet!
 > It's stealing things from the channel coffer.